O.Henry Hotel and Green Valley Grill: Designed to Be Different

 Our Gracious Amenities

-A make-up mirror, a 1875-watt hairdryer, an iron and ironing board, a coffeemaker with gourmet coffee, real half-n-half, a variety of teas, soaps and shampoo are some of our in-room amenities.
+Free Wi-Fi, a Bluetooth connection-capable stereo system, a make-up mirror, a hairdryer, an iron and ironing board, a coffeemaker with gourmet coffee, real half-n-half, a variety of teas, soaps and shampoo are some of our in-room amenities.
 Our favorite amenity is the cushy bath rug.
 The complimentary bottled water and the high-quality stationery are often noted by our guests.
 We tested pillows for over a year.
 We tried at least ten that were custom-made for us by a wonderful company in Brooklyn, New York (recommended by our friend Bobbi Hoover at the Cocoon store on State Street in Greensboro).
 The pillows proved to be so popular with our guests that they are available for sale through Cocoon in our Sundries Shop.

 The Guestroom Ergonomics